Updated: September, 2021

 PRIORITY_SUPPORT = 'Priority Support'

-This step is optional—we could just use hard-coded strings—but having them as constants is a best-practice that allows us to easily reference them across our code without worrying about typos, etc. In this example the feature constants are just display names, but you could add arbitrary structure to them as well, similar to how we'll attach these to our Stripe products.
+This step is optional—we could just use hard-coded strings—but having them as constants is a best-practice that allows us to easily reference them across our code without worrying about typos, etc. In this example the feature constants are just display names, but you could add arbitrary structure to them as well, similar to how we plan to attach these to our Stripe products.

 @dataclass